 \section{Conclusion}

-This paper introduced a novel approach to LLM weight pruning that directly optimizes for approximating the attention matrix.
-We provided theoretical guarantees for the convergence of our Gradient Descent-based algorithm to a near-optimal pruning mask solution.
-Preliminary results demonstrated the method's effectiveness in maintaining model performance while reducing computational costs.
+This paper introduces a novel approach to LLM weight pruning that directly optimizes for approximating the attention matrix.
+We provide theoretical guarantees for the convergence of our Gradient Descent-based algorithm to a near-optimal pruning mask solution.
+Experimental results demonstrated the method's effectiveness in maintaining model performance while reducing computational costs.
 This work establishes a new theoretical foundation for pruning algorithm design in LLMs, potentially enabling more efficient inference on resource-constrained devices.

 \ifdefined\isarxiv